markshepherd/IPIP-NEO-Scorer/README.md

 1. `cd ~/Documents/IPIP-NEO-Scorer`
 1. `pkg -t node10-macos-x64  --output ./IPIP-Scorer cli.js`

 This will create a mac executable `IPIP-Scorer` in the same folder.
-You can also get executables for windows or linux, do `pkg --help` for details.
+You can also get executables for windows or linux, do `pkg --help` for more info.